plone/training/docs/voltohandson/contenttypeview.md

 For creating a new View we will now create a new Folder within `src/components/` called `Views`.
 In there create the file `SprintView.jsx` which will contain the markup for our view.

 We will use the default `Document` view and add the Event Information on top.
-Beware that we are not modeling this View after the actual on from plone.org, but creating our on version on how the View for the Sprint type might look like.
+Beware that we are not modeling this View after the actual one from `plone.org`, but creating our own version on how the View for the Sprint type might look like.

 This what the code for it might look like: